adam-ja/dotfiles/README.md

 ```
 - This will pull in all the config from dotfiles and allow you to set local overrides below this line for the specific machine you're installing on.
 - The next new terminal you open will be using the fully configured zsh.
-- The onedark theme used for neovim and tmux also provides matching themes for various terminal emulators - just import them into your terminal profile from `nvim/plugged/onedark.vim/term`.
+- The onedark theme used for neovim and tmux also provides matching themes for various terminal emulators.
+Just import them into your terminal profile from `nvim/plugged/onedark.vim/term`.
+If using GNOME Terminal, which doesn't support theme/colour scheme imports, use [One for GNOME Terminal][one-gnome-terminal] instead.
 - You're done.

 ## License